 SSW Construction Field Overview

-The construction (建設) field was one of the original SSW industries created in 2019, and was elevated to Type 2 eligibility in 2023.
-SSW construction work is regulated jointly by the Ministry of Land, Infrastructure, Transport and Tourism (国土交通省) and the Ministry of Justice's Immigration Services Agency.
+The construction field was one of the original SSW industries created in 2019 and has been a Type 2-eligible field since the SSW framework's inception (alongside the welding sub-category of shipbuilding).
+The June 2023 cabinet decision added 9 additional fields to Type 2 eligibility, bringing the total to 11.
+SSW construction work is regulated jointly by the Ministry of Land, Infrastructure, Transport and Tourism and the Ministry of Justice's Immigration Services Agency.
+Additionally, all SSW construction employers must join JAC, which also administers the skills evaluation tests and operates the Construction Career Up System.

 Average Monthly Salary Range

 SSW construction worker pay varies widely based on region, specialization, experience, and certifications.
-The following ranges reflect typical 2025–2026 market data:
+The following ranges are practical benchmarks based on recent job offers and market observations as of 2025–2026, and should be treated as approximate figures rather than guaranteed salary levels:

 Status Monthly Base With Overtime & Allowances